-This Saturday marks one hundred years since the Chicago Race Riot, which began on July 27 and ended on August 3, 1919.
+This Saturday marks one hundred years since the Chicago Race Riot that began on July 27 and ended on August 3, 1919.
 In this photo essay, CHM assistant curator Julius L. Jones recounts the events of that tumultuous week, as well as the legacy of activism that came from it.
 All images are from the collection of the Chicago History Museum.
 Warning: The fifth image is graphic in nature.
 Viewer discretion advised.

 On Sunday, July 27, 1919, thousands of Chicagoans sought relief from the brutal heat on the shores of Lake Michigan.
 Among them was Eugene Williams, a seventeen-year-old African American.
 When he and his friends inadvertently drifted across an invisible line that divided the waters by race, a group of whites, insulted by such an act, began throwing stones at them, one of which struck Williams, causing him to drown.
 In the racial powder keg that was Chicago, his murder was the spark that ignited it during what became the Red Summer of 1919.